No Greenwashing Available Here

 A desire to create a better life for people by building a better environment runs throughout everything IKEA says and does, even at the highest level.

-We recently had the privilege of contributing to one of INGKA / IKEA's brainstorm-to-action sessions on the circular economy thanks in part to our white paper on re-sale merchandise (check it out here) and appearance on stage with Seana Strawn from IKEA design at NRF 2023.
-Conversation at the NYC brainstorm focusing on the re-sale / re-use economy was attended by representatives from NYU, Recurate, Levi's, Macy's, and Ralph Lauren, to name a few, and was just one of the many forward-thinking groups put together by IKEA under the banner of OHOP (One Home One Planet).
-Our session was led by Javier Quinones, CEO and CSO of IKEA U.S., included discussions on the potential for a more circular economy in the world of merchandise.
+We had the privilege of participating in two of INGKA / IKEA’s brainstorm-to-action sessions on the circular economy, thanks in part to our white paper on re-sale merchandise (check it out here) and appearance on stage with Seana Strawn from IKEA.
+Conversation at the first brainstorm in NYC focusing on the re-sale / re-use economy was attended by representatives from NYU, Recurate, Levi’s, Macy’s, and Ralph Lauren, to name a few, and was just one of the many forward-thinking groups put together by IKEA under the banner of OHOP (One Home One Planet).
+Our session at NYC, led by Javier Quinones, CEO and CSO of IKEA U.S., included discussions on the potential for a more circular economy in the world of merchandise.

 (Javier Quinones – CEO of IKEA US, speaking here on the right — leads an OHOP discussion on the potential for a more circular economy in terms of merchandise)